|

-When I do inspections, I always pay special attention to the staircases: while obviously they cannot be re-designed, I will point out areas that might be an issue, and suggestions for maximizing safety.
-For example, a significant number of homes I have inspected have been completely missing handrails.
-In my experience, the only bigger hidden danger in a house is automatic garage doors, which is the perfect reason to write about it in our next blog post.
-In the meantime, check your railings to ensure they are tight and can support the force of an adult pushing down on them: as the old saying goes a chain is only as strong as its weakest link and the middle of a slip and fall is not the time to test that saying!
 We are all familiar with the story of the Three Little Pigs: the big bad wolf destroyed the straw and stick houses with ease but could not blow down the brick house no matter how much he huffed and puffed.
 In short, brick is a solid construction material commonly used in chimneys due to its heavy fire resistance although it is not without its drawbacks.
 The structure of most modern brick houses is not actually made of brick.
-Yes, the outer walls are constructed with real bricks and are built by masons, but they are mainly for decorative purposes and for protecting the actual walls of the home.
+Yes, the outer walls are constructed with real bricks and are built by highly skilled bricklayers, but they are mainly for decorative purposes and for protecting the actual walls of the home.
 A veneer wall and a solid wall might seem identical on the surface but in actuality they are quite different.
-The biggest difference is that with solid masonry, the brick walls are supporting the house while in veneer construction, it is the opposite: the house is holding up the brick wall!
+The biggest difference is that with solid masonry, the brick walls are supporting the house while in veneer construction, it is the opposite: the house is holding up the brick wall.
 Why then did veneer walls become the norm rather than solid brick?
 It’s easy to say $$$ but it is a little more complicated than that.
 As our understanding of building science has grown, we realize the importance of good insulation and what makes a good insulator (hint: something that traps air and is usually light) and brick definitely does not meet that definition.
 With veneer walls, we usually see a wood framed wall with insulation in the cavity.
 How Does an Inspector Tell Them Apart?
 While the obvious answer is that if brick is visible in the interior, it is a solid masonry wall but it is rarely that simple, as drywall finishes usually cover the exterior walls.
 There are three main differences as outlined below: So…..
 Which Is Better?

 Once again, the answer is “it depends”.
 Solid brick walls are …. drum roll please…. solid and strong while a veneer wall, while still strong provides plenty of space to add insulation.
-Some might point to the heavy fire resistance as a big plus to brick but that isn’t really a major consideration: most fires start on the inside of the home and any major fire will likely result in a total loss to the home.
+Some might point to the heavy fire resistance as a big plus to brick but that isn’t really a major consideration: most fires start on the inside of the home and any major fire, whether starting internally or externally will likely result in a total loss to the home.
 As with nearly every feature in a home, each has its advantages and disadvantages with much of the decision coming down to personal preference.
 Along with how meticulous I am in doing home inspections, I do my best to be attentive when it comes to my own home's maintenance.
 If a fellow inspector were to check us out, I imagine they would have a very easy job!
 Like any homeowner, however, there are areas of improvement in my home I have been putting off and one such example is seen below.
 I take comfort in knowing that I am not alone in my procrastination and as of the end of 2021, 100% of the homes I have inspected have this exact same issue.
 The obvious guess is that it is something to do with the electrical cord, especially since my blog has more articles about electrical than any other subject and…. you know…. it is the only thing visible in the photo.
 Nope, the electrical is perfectly fine and while it looks frayed towards the plug, this is just a camera trick.
 It’s not the lack of baseboards either, which is generally not a great idea to use behind a stove.
 The problem is what is missing: there are no anti-tip brackets.
 What is an Anti-Tip Bracket?
 Even though all stove manufacturers in North America are required to include these brackets, they are usually thrown away, added to the junk drawer or left attached in a bag located in the back of the stove.
 It is simply a set of small, L shaped clips that are installed on the wall and tucked under the stove’s back feet.
 This will not only protect against toddlers tipping the entire stove over (which luckily is still extremely difficult to do even without the brackets), but against the stove being shaken and causing the contents on top to potentially come crashing down.

 Not Just For Kids Obviously being a Dad I can't help but focus on young children but adults can sometimes instinctively grab the oven door handle when falling.
 Even taking a heavy pan out of the oven can lead to a hot pot coming crashing down by accidently hitting the oven door when it is open.
 While a stove tipping over is obviously not something that happens very often, I always advocate taking all reasonable steps to maximize safety in the home.
 As these brackets are included with every stove (and can be purchased at any hardware store) there is no reason for not installing them.
 Now if you will excuse me, I have a job to take care of. |